 When people ask me, “What do you do?” – I usually pause and say, “I’m an artist”.
 Then they ask what medium I work in…. and that’s usually when I have to bring out my phone and start showing photos.

-For some reason, I’m making a lot of birds lately!
-It’s not a conscious decision – but first it was my crow, then the peacocks (in progress), then the crane, and now it’s a Phoenix!
-Maybe a Phoenix doesn’t count
+This piece is available for Sale – please contact me for pricing and delivery options For some reason, I’m making a lot of birds lately!
+It’s not a conscious decision – but first it was my crow, then the peacocks

 What a year!
 I’m used to staying busy, but 2021 kept me on my toes!
 When it came to saws, it was my busiest year ever.
 I also did a workshop out in Utah, made a sign for an Audubon